Capital Conference Program-Friday, June 27, 2025

 -

+Session 205.
 From There to Here: Growing a Program in a Culture of Success.
 Room 107For all coaches.
 This session will cover recruitment, funding and sustaining a speech and debate program in a small rural school district.
 We will share our story of how our program was created from a completely blank canvas.
 Mark Tribett, Principal, Dilley HS.

 For all coaches.
 Be actively involved in discovering the necessary documentation for Poetry and Prose selections.
 Audience members will be given performance sources to participate in a “seek and find” activity learning the various steps that can be incorporated to adequately meet documentation requirements.
 Come have fun with us!
-Ann Shofner, Shawn Duthie, Gary Brister, State Meet Documentation checkers. - Congress 101: Building a Strong Foundation in Congressional Debate.
+Ann Shofner, Shawn Duthie, Gary Brister, State Meet Documentation checkers. - Session 203.
+Congress 101: Building a Strong Foundation in Congressional Debate.
 Room Brazos

 THEATRE